locationtech/geomesa/docs/user/hbase/kerberos.rst

 .. note::

-    To use geomesa in a kerberized environment add the following properties
+    To use GeoMesa in a Kerberized environment add the following properties to ``hbase-site.xml``:

     .. code::